CoBrALab/MAGeTBrain-nextflow/README.md

 ### Nextflow binary

 The Nextflow binary is required.
+The following steps need to only be done once.

 - Download from [nextflow.io](https://www.nextflow.io/)